BillPetti/baseballr/baseballr_Updates/baseballr_Updates_8_25_2016.md

 Since the savant functions require users to pass a valid MLBAMID, a lookup function is included that leverages the Chadwich public register.
 Users provide a text string and only those players with that string present in their last name will be returned.

-Here is an example where the user is looking players with the last name "Seager":
+Here is an example where the user is looking for players with the last name "Seager":

 ```r
 > playerid_lookup("Seager")